(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 The basic color wheel for how to mix orange is a mixture of primary colors red and yellow.
 Adding a third primary hue (blue) begins to lower the saturation and neutralize the color (make them dull).
 Natural orange hues are also found in varieties of iron oxide clays and earth pigments, such as mars orange and burnt sienna.

-Another factor to consider when mixing color is, you need to understand that there are opaque, semi-opaque and transparent pigments.
+Another factor to consider when mixing an orange is, you need to understand that there are opaque, semi-opaque and transparent pigments.
 The opacity of the paint will affect the hue when mixing, the rate of saturation/chroma, and coverage.
 When you combine two opaque pigments, there will be complete coverage over the top of another color.

 If you want to see the color underneath come through, you use a transparent pigment.
 Titanium white is opaque and will create an opacity to your color when you add it.
 Using a zinc or mixing white will allow more transparency.
 All cadmium pigments are opaque.
 Ultramarines are transparent as are phthalos, and alizarin.
 Most tubes of paint tell you the opacity on the tube.
 These are just a few things to keep in mind when mixing orange or any other color.